Regional 2 Severn: League table

+Green background is the promotion place.
+Pink background are relegation places.
+Updated: 20 January 2025 Source:

 2022–23

 The twelve teams in this league are drawn from across Gloucestershire (five teams), Somerset (five) and Wiltshire (two).
 Matson, won all twenty of their matches and are promoted to Regional 1 South West.
 Frome are the only team to be relegated and will play in Counties 1 Southern South next season.
 The league originally had twelve teams, but Old Patesians decided to voluntary relegate themselves to Counties 3 Gloucestershire North, a level 9 league.